 Worth a mention even though there’s only one backcountry site here!
 Haliburton Forest has a single canoe-in campsite for backcountry camping which is perfect for beginners because it’s only a short paddle in to the site, has good cell reception, and is close to amenities.
 More tradition camping sites & cabins are available as well.

 Bonus: Silent Lake Provincial Park

-Access Points: Silent Lake offers a semi-wilderness experience with walk-in campsites.
-Silent Lake has walk-in sites in the Pincer Bay Campground as well as Granite Ridge Campground.
+Access Points: Silent Lake offers a semi-wilderness experience with walk-in campsites in the Pincer Bay Campground as well as Granite Ridge Campground.
 For all walk-in sites, campers park their vehicles in the designated walk-in parking lots and walk their gear a short distance in to the campsite.
 The walk to your site will be no longer than 500 m.